 - Magnetic resonance imaging (MRI): This procedure will be done in the Department of Radiation Oncology while you are in the body mold we made during your simulation.
 It helps us see your spine more clearly.

 - Positron emission tomography (PET) scan: This procedure will be done while you are in the body mold we made during your simulation.
 It helps us see the difference between normal and abnormal tissues.
-This will be done in either the Department of Radiation Oncology or the Nuclear Medicine Department.
+This will be done in either the Department of Radiation Oncology or the Molecular Imaging and Therapy Service (MITS).
+The MITS is sometimes called the Nuclear Medicine service.

 After Your Simulation